-A Pastoral Support Team has been set up within the school involving the Families Co-ordinator, The Pupil Support Officer, The SENCO and the Learning Mentor.
+A Pastoral Support Team has been set up within the school involving the Families Co-ordinator, The Pupil Support Officer, The SENDCO, the deputy head and the Learning Mentor.

 7.4 Sensory and/or physical

 There is a wide range of physical and sensory difficulties across the ability range.
 Many adaptations may be required as reasonable adjustments.
 Children with a visual impairment or hearing impairment may require specialist support and equipment to access their learning.